-If you’re wondering how to raise a baby duck, you’ll be pleased to know these birds are not complicated.
+If you’re interested in raising ducks, you’re likely wondering, what does a duck need?
+You’ll be pleased to know these birds are not complicated.
 With a modest setup and attention to food, water, shelter, and heat, you can soon have happy ducklings quacking on your land.

 Ducklings need nutrients to grow.
+Wondering what to feed baby ducks?
 A simple and effective solution is feed that is designed specifically for baby ducklings.
 Look for organic, non-medicated starter feed with a mix of protein, vitamins, amino acids and minerals.
 You can supplement with fruits and veggies and cut up very fine dried mealworm and brewer’s yeast, though this is not needed with a good feed designed for ducklings.

 Make sure to avoid bread and white carbs as a snack or food.
 White carbohydrates like bread have too much sugar for ducks and can prevent them from eating their nutritional food.
 You also want to provide grit to help the ducks digest their food.